 - 1. A DSM diagnosis is the primary focus of active treatment. - 2.
-There is a reasonable expectation of reduction in behaviors/symptoms with treatment at this level of care. - 3.
+There is a reasonable expectation for improvement in the severity of the current condition and behaviors with treatment at this level of care. - 3.
 The treatment is not primarily social, interpersonal, domiciliary or respite care. - 4.
 There is compliance with all aspects of the treatment plan, unless clinically precluded. - 5.
-There is documentation of member progress towards treatment goals.
-If the member is not progressing appropriately or if the member's condition has worsened, evidence of active, timely reevaluation and change of the treatment plan to address the current needs and stabilize the symptoms necessitating the admission. - 6.
+The member's treatment plan is focused on the alleviation of symptoms including, but not limited to safety concerns for self or others, any concurrent mental disorder, impaired support from significant others, etc., and precipitating psychosocial stressors.
+There is documentation of member progress towards objective, measurable treatment goals that must be met for the member to transition to the next appropriate level of care.
+If the member is not progressing appropriately or if the member's condition has worsened, there is evidence of active, timely reevaluation and treatment plan modifications to address the current condition and stabilize the symptoms necessitating the continued stay. - 6.
 Despite intensive therapeutic efforts, this level of care is necessary to treat the intensity, frequency and duration of current behaviors and symptoms.